wollmannbruno/blog/content/posts/2019/back-to-basics-design-fundamentals/index.md

 title: "Back to Basics: Design Fundamentals"
 description: Network design fundamentals discussed in this post include the deliverables, the process, and some design considerations.
-lead: Mission objectives
+summary: Mission objectives
-summary: Network design fundamentals discussed in this post include the deliverables, the process, and some design considerations.
+# summary: Network design fundamentals discussed in this post include the deliverables,
+#   the process, and some design considerations.
 date: 2019-09-05T13:09:53-06:00
 categories:
   - Series